GUIDE Japanese Beer Guide From the beginnings of brewing to the craft beer boom

 Brewing on a large scale expanded to other parts of the country shortly after.
-Sapporo Brewery opened in 1876 on the northern island of Hokkaido, and Osaka's Asahi Breweries got to work in the late 1880s.
-Okinawa's Orion launched in 1957, becoming the go-to choice in the islands and soon spreading out to the rest of Japan, and beverage producer Suntory also got into the beer game in 1963.
+Sapporo Breweries opened in 1876 on the northern island of Hokkaido, and Osaka's Asahi Breweries got to work in the late 1880s.
+Okinawa's Orion Breweries launched in 1957, becoming the go-to choice in the islands and spreading out to the rest of Japan, and beverage producer Suntory also got into the beer game in 1963.
 Those are the big five producers today, and the brands most likely to be found in stores, restaurants and izakaya.

 These major breweries primarily make pilsner-style lager, partially because this was the style that first sprung up when Europeans brought it over to Japan.
 It's a style that's easy to enjoy and matches well to social settings where drinking is common—izakaya food goes great with a slightly lighter brew.
 But in the 21st century the major players have grown, introducing a wider variety of styles influenced by the craft beer boom and also leaning more into “happoshu,” a beer-like beverage made from soybeans.

 The craft beer boom goes mainstream